azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 >> Testing is very important that is why I give more precedence to domain layer unit tests and full system end-to-end functional tests.
 Functional system tests will ensure that the system works with all the other layers of the application.
 You don’t have to write tests for your controller or view models.
 All of those layers will be tested during the end to end functional tests.

 I cover end-to-end testing in my [video](https://www.udemy.com/course/mv-design-pattern-in-ios-for-swiftui/?referralCode=4627986F77F533DEF0C7) course.

+## Conclusion

+SwiftUI does not need MVVM, since it already has MVVM built-in.
+Although you can use MVVM with SwiftUI but it needlessly complicate things.
+A lot of other developers are coming to the same [conclusion](https://vimeo.com/751534042/f1ae29434e) and rewriting their apps using features provided by SwiftUI.
+SwiftUI adds some magic to their property wrappers, which makes everything simple and performance efficient at the same time.
+For your next app, try creating views without view models and allow the views to directly talk to the model objects.

+Instead of fighting the framework try to embrace it.

 ## Source Code